niMgnoeSeeL/nimgnoeseel.github.io/_news/announcement_6.md

 related_posts: false
 ---

-I presented an invited talk at Sheffield Causality and Testing Workshop on "Causal Program Dependence Analysis".
+:microphone: I presented an invited talk at Sheffield Causality and Testing Workshop on "Causal Program Dependence Analysis".